+Project Location:

-The proposed trust parcels addressed in this EA are located in Happy Camp, California, a census-designated place in Siskiyou County, located approximately 15 miles south of the Oregon border (See Figure 1.2-1: Regional Project Location).
-The Proposed Project would be constructed at 64109 Hillside Road, Happy Camp, within a portion of Section 11, Township 16 North, Range 7 East, Humboldt Meridian (see Figure 1.2-2, Project Area).
-The project site is located within the U.S. Geological Survey (USGS) Happy Camp 7.5-minute quadrangle.
-Figure 1.2-3 presents an aerial photograph of the entire project site, which consists of five separate legal parcels (Assessor's Parcel Number (APN) 016-412-200, 016-412-090, 016-412-120, 016-412-230 and 016-412-300) totaling approximately 5.6 acres, all currently owned in fee by the Karuk Tribe.
+The Proposed Project would be constructed at 64109 Hillside Road, Happy Camp, within a portion of Section 11, Township 16 North, Range 7 East, Humboldt Meridian (see Figure 1, Project Area).
+Happy Camp is a census-designed place in Siskiyou County, located approximately 15 miles south of the Oregon border.
+The Project site is located within the U.S. Geological Survey (USGS) Happy Camp 7.5-minute quadrangle (Assessor's Parcel Number 016-412-200).

 Regional access is provided by California State Route (SR) 96 (SR-96), a state highway that follows the Trinity and Klamath rivers between California SR-299 in Willow Creek and Interstate 5 near Yreka.
-SR-96, which travels in a general north-south direction through Happy Camp, is located approximately 200 feet east of the project site.
-Local access to the project site is provided by Hillside Road, located immediately off of SR-96, a two-lane paved road that runs in a general north-south direction that is used to access residential housing and the Tribe's Happy Camp Family Services Center.
+SR-96, which travels in a general north-south direction through Happy Camp, is located approximately 200 feet east of the Project site.
+Local access to the Project site is provided by Hillside Road, located immediately off of SR-96, a two-lane paved road that runs in a general north-south direction that is used to access residential housing and the Tribe's Happy Camp Family Services Center.
 In anticipation of this future service delivery, Hillside Road has been widened and repaved in order to better accommodate the increase in traffic flow.